Policy: Cycle

-Anderson's version of the stages model is the most common and widely recognised out of the models.
+Anderson's version of the stages model is the most common and widely recognized out of the models.
 However, it could also be seen as flawed.
 According to Paul A. Sabatier, the model has "outlived its usefulness" and should be replaced.
 The model's issues have led to a paradoxical situation in which current research and updated versions of the model continue to rely on the framework created by Anderson.
 But the very concept of the stages model has been discredited, which attacks the cycle's status as a heuristic.